oracle/oci-toolkit-intellij/README.md

 ## Using the Toolkit

-For use instructions, see [here](https://docs.cloud.oracle.com/iaas/Content/API/SDKDocs/intellijusing.htm).
+For more details on how to use the toolkit, see the [Instructions](https://docs.cloud.oracle.com/iaas/Content/API/SDKDocs/intellijusing.htm).

 ## Help